awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 1. From your local computer, start the instance using the Amazon EC2 console or one of the following commands: [start\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/start-instances.html) \(AWS CLI\), [Start\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Start-EC2Instance.html) \(AWS Tools for Windows PowerShell\)\.
 If your instance is managed by AWS OpsWorks, you should start the instance in the AWS OpsWorks console so that the instance state remains in sync\.

-1. Connect to your instance and verify that the `ixgbevf` module is installed and loaded on your network interface using the ethtool \-i eth*n* command from [Testing whether enhanced networking is enabled](#test-enhanced-networking)\.<a name="enhanced-networking-instance-store"></a>
+1. Connect to your instance and verify that the `ixgbevf` module is installed and loaded on your network interface using the ethtool \-i eth*n* command from [Test whether enhanced networking is enabled](#test-enhanced-networking)\.<a name="enhanced-networking-instance-store"></a>

 **To enable enhanced networking \(instance store\-backed instances\)**